 10 CSR 20-9.010(3) allows the Department to modify the monitoring frequency required in the rule based upon the Department's judgement of monitoring needs for process control at the specified facility.

-✓ As per [10 CSR 20-9.010(4))], the facility is not required to conduct operational monitoring.
+✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
+These operational monitoring reports are to be submitted to the Department along with the MSOP discharge monitoring reports.